 - sunglasses and sunscreen

-- folding saw
+- a folding saw

 - matches in waterproof container

-- candle or fire starter
+- candles or fire starter

-- adequate supply of clean drinking water
+- plenty of clean drinking water

-- appropriate insect repellents
+- insect repellents

 Bring a first-aid kit that includes: